samholmes/re-verse/README.md

 # TODO

-## Modified Tokenizer
+- Modified Tokenizer
 	- Create definition that relate on token to another in some way.
 	- Have only one pass through the character stream.
 	- As characters are tokenized, check for definitions that use them.
 	- Pass any tokens to the atomizer along with the found definitions.
+- Finish Generator